Truckee Winter Wonderland Creates a Magical, Picturesque Mountain Town

 Truckee Winter Wonderland was made possible through a Nevada County Economic & Community Resilience Coronavirus Relief Fund grant.
 Additional funds from the Town of Truckee enabled the expansion of the outdoor dining program throughout all of Truckee.
 “We wanted to be inclusive so the Town Council felt it was extremely important to supplement the Nevada County grant with funds to ensure this was a town wide effort,” said Mayor Dave Polivy.

 Twinkling Lights.
 Every year, holiday lights turn Truckee into a magical, picturesque mountain town.
-This year Truckee is creating a Winter Wonderland experience with even more lights to dazzle your eyes and delight your spirit.
+This year Truckee created a Winter Wonderland experience with even more lights to dazzle your eyes and delight your spirit throughout the winter.

 Innovative Al Fresco Dining.
-(Hoping to return early in 2021) Restaurants have gone into overdrive building comfortable outdoor dining spaces, complete with heaters, blankets, and hip, swanky stages providing a fun, festive atmosphere.
+Restaurants have gone into overdrive building comfortable outdoor dining spaces, complete with heaters, blankets, and hip, swanky stages providing a fun, festive atmosphere.